 This Winter of 2018 has been long and cold and quiet.
 It is nearly April and I long for the return of our songbirds, especially the Wood Warblers.
-The first green shoots of snowdrops have begun to push through the thawing crust of soil.
+The first green shoots of snowdrops have begun to push through the thawing crusty soil.
 Sugar maples are tapped and the sap has been flowing for awhile now.
 Steam is streaming out of sugar shacks throughout the countryside.
 On warmer days our year-round birds are singing.
 Robins and White-throated Sparrows are turning over leafy covers protecting morsels of sleeping caterpillars and chrysalises.
 Bluebirds murmur in monotones and are cheerfully claiming their territory.
 Saying hello and goodbye to our resident and visiting songbirds is a seasonal ritual.
-The Dark-eyed Juncos will leave for higher grounds nearby to breed and not return again until late fall.
+As spring unfolds, Dark-eyed Juncos will leave for higher grounds nearby to breed.
+They will not return again until late fall.
 Of all the songbirds none are more varied in colors and songs than the Wood Warblers.
 I look forward to welcoming them back to Flower Hill Farm Retreat soon.
 Here are a few of my captures from 2017.

 Just passing through will be the rusty capped Palm Warblers, who may spend up to two weeks hunting here in the gardens and fields, before heading up into their breeding territory in Canada.
 The males are easy to spot bobbing their tails, while diving through trees.
 They will show up in April and then return on their way to the overwintering sites along the further most tips of the south and into the islands.
 I cannot say I have ever heard them singing.

 Another favorite warbler, who will be migrating through our wildlife habitat, is the small Northern Parula.
 He loves to forage through the apple and crabapple blossoms for tiny caterpillars and graces us with his buzzy and rapidly repetitive, falling trills.